-Classes with "R" can be taken a total of four times but are subject to Family of Classes restrictions on page 155-156.
+Classes with "R" can be taken a total of four times but are subject to Family of Classes restrictions on page 160-161.

-The Associate in Arts in Music for Transfer degree prepares students to transfer to a California State University to seek a Bachelor of Arts in General Music degree.
-Completion of this degree with a minimum GPA of 2.0 guarantees admission to the CSU System.
+The Associate in Arts in Music for Transfer degree prepares students in basic freshman and sophomore level music study to transfer to a 4-year University to seek a Bachelor of Arts in General Music degree.
 Students must audition with an instrument of choice or voice to be admitted into the program to take the applied skills course.
-If their music performance skill is at a pre-college level, they may enroll in remedial course such as Elementary/Intermediate Piano, Voice, or Guitar and reaudition later.
-These courses, however, will be regarded as remedial and will not transfer.
+Students whose applied music skills are at a pre-collegiate level may enroll in remedial course such as Elementary or Intermediate Voice, Piano or Guitar class.
 It should also be noted that the Associate in Arts in Music for Transfer does not guarantee admission to any specific campus of CSU or admittance to major in music after the transfer.
 Students will need to audition to be accepted as a music major at CSU or any other university.
 Students intending to transfer to seek a Bachelor of Music or Bachelor of Music Education degree will need additional courses, and should select AA in Music.